Internships

 The Phase-I ATLAS Level-1 calorimeter trigger consists of a series of upgrades in order to face the challenges posed by the Run 3 LHC luminosity.
 The trigger upgrade benefits from new front-end electronics for parts of the calorimeter that provide the trigger system with digital data with a tenfold increase in granularity.
 This makes possible the implementation of more efficient algorithms to maintain the low trigger thresholds at much harsher LHC collision conditions.

 The candidate will work on the analysis of the LHC data recorded in 2022 and 2023 to assess the quality of the data recorded by the upgraded ATLAS calorimeter system.
+A work on phenomenological aspects, aimed at characterizing the relevant BSM models that can produce low mass signatures is also foreseen.

 Being forbidden in the Standard Model (SM) of particle physics,lepton flavor violating decays are among the most powerful